About Bobby Blackwolf

 In April of 2012, Bobby formed the VOG (Voice of Geeks) Network with Orange Lounge Radio.

-Today, Bobby still hosts The Bobby Blackwolf Show, now on the VOG Network, while having a day job of being a FreeBSD System Administrator and Software Devceloper.
+Today, Bobby still hosts The Bobby Blackwolf Show, now on the VOG Network, while having a day job of being a Senior Developer of apps on a well-known cloud-based business solution.
 He is a semi-professional percussionist currently performing with the Official Atlanta Falcons Drumline.
 His dream gig is to perform with Video Games Live.